AdobeDocs/experience-platform.de-DE/help/sources/tutorials/ui/dataflow/databases.md

 ---
 keywords: Experience Platform;home;popular topics
 solution: Experience Platform
-title: Konfigurieren eines Datenflusses für einen Datenbankanschluss in der Benutzeroberfläche
+title: Configure a dataflow for a database connector in the UI
 topic: overview
 translation-type: tm+mt
-source-git-commit: 86ded28b1830d3607c8b5214c8d31dfcbf446252
+source-git-commit: d80622aaa8408d640a1a80b6a37f4083344e7fa1
 workflow-type: tm+mt
-source-wordcount: '1225'
+source-wordcount: '1274'
 ht-degree: 6%

 ---

-# Konfigurieren eines Datenflusses für einen Datenbankanschluss in der Benutzeroberfläche
+# Configure a dataflow for a database connector in the UI

-Ein Datennachweis ist eine geplante Aufgabe, mit der Daten aus einer Quelle abgerufen und in einen Platform-Datensatz aufgenommen werden.
+A dataflow is a scheduled task that retrieves and ingests data from a source to a Platform dataset.
 Dieses Lernprogramm enthält Schritte zum Konfigurieren eines neuen Datenflusses mit Ihrem Datenbankkonto.

 ## Erste Schritte